Healthy Homes Assessment Iona

 Iona Moisture Ingress & Drainage

-The security of your rental home from dampness isn’t just about the inside of the building; you have to ensure there is somewhere to allow surface, rain as well as groundwater to move and to prevent it from getting into the building.
-When it is about damp and water, it’s typically not apparent that it can become a big problem and end up causing damage to your investment as well as affecting the tenant’s well-being.
+Protecting your rental property from the effects of moisture isn’t just a matter of the inside of the building it’s also about the outside.
+You must ensure there is somewhere for surface as well as groundwater to move and to prevent it from getting inside.
+When it is about damp and water, it’s often not apparent that it could be a huge problem that can cause damage to your investment and harming your tenant’s health.

-Properties that are rented must be equipped with effective drainage to get rid of storm water, surface water and ground water, including an appropriate runoff or outfall.
-Making sure that water is able to go, and also that it doesn’t get sucked into buildings is a vital aspect of maintaining your property’s dry.
+Rental properties must have efficient drainage to eliminate the stormwater and surface waters and ground water, which includes the proper outfall or runoff.
+Making sure that water has a place to go and that it doesn’t get sucked into buildings is a vital aspect of keeping your property dry.

-In addition to a drainage system to prevent water ingress, if the property has an enclosed space between floorboards and ground, a ground moisture barrier should be put in place if it is reasonably practicable to install it.
+In addition to an irrigation system to stop moisture ingress, if your property has an enclosed space between your floor and ground, a ground moisture barrier should be put in place if it’s reasonably practicable to do so.

-A ground moisture barrier is usually a polythene sheet laid over the ground, in order to block any moisture in the ground from entering the structure.
-It also assists in preventing water damage to the floor insulation.
+An underground moisture barrier usually a polythene sheet laid over the ground, in order to block any moisture that is present in the ground from getting into the property.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection